anberino/RPGSIMPLE/Simple.md

 |  9    |      10      |
 |  10   |      11      |

 In general, you want to have N+1 points for N attributes for a balanced experience.

+*Customization note: Although I tested and played with N+1 points for N attributes, you may choose to change this value according to your needs.
+In general, the more points you give to you players, the easier the game will be for them.*

 If you are unfamiliar with RPGs and *Attributes*, there will be an example section showcasing different sets of *Attributes*, that can be used as templates for certain RPG worlds in Chapter 5.
 It's generally recommended to have a durability-related attribute for your characters, such as Endurance, Constitution, Health or other similar ones.
 This makes it easier to roll tests for Injuries and Conditions (see **Chapter 3.4 - Injuries and Conditions** for more information).